Skip to main content

 Key takeaways

-If you are experiencing anxiety symptoms, you are certainly not alone—40 million American adults, or 18% of the population, have anxiety.
+If you are experiencing anxiety symptoms, you are certainly not alone: 40 million American adults, which is about 18% of the population, have anxiety.
 Buspirone (the generic name for BuSpar, which is no longer manufactured as a brand-name drug) and Xanax (alprazolam) are two FDA-approved anti-anxiety drugs that are popular treatment options for generalized anxiety disorder.
 Although buspirone and Xanax are both anxiolytics (drugs used in the treatment of anxiety), they have notable differences.

 What is the generic name?